ojudith/my_blog/content/blog/2021-how-to-import-curl-into-postman-and-test-requests.md

 ---
 ## What is Curl?

-[Curl](https://curl.se/) command line tool and library for transferring data with URLs.
+[Curl](https://curl.se/) is a command line tool and library for transferring data with URLs.

 ## Steps